This post was originally published in 2021

 2495 E Washington Blvd, Pasadena, CA 91104

-My first time at Carmela’s was in 2017.
-When I first tried their ice cream, I was at a loss for words.
+When I first tried Carmela’s ice cream for the first time in 2017, I was at a loss for words.
 I didn’t know ice cream could taste so good!

-Carmela’s handmade artisanal ice cream hails from Pasadena.
-It was founded by Jessica and Zach, and after years of selling their ice cream at the Farmer’s Markets in the late 2000’s, they opened this first brick-and-mortar location back in early 2011.
+Founded by Jessica and Zach, Carmela’s handmade artisanal ice cream hails from Pasadena.
+After years of selling their ice cream at the farmer’s markets in the late 2000’s, they opened this first brick-and-mortar location back in early 2011.

 Their ice cream shop, tucked away in the foothills of the San Gabriel mountains with its close proximity to parks and hiking trails, adds a special charm and allure.
-To this day, the ice cream is still manufactured at their Pasadena creamery and they still sell their ice cream at Farmer’s Markets in Pasadena.
-My favorite flavor is the Salted Caramel, which is their best-selling flavor.
+To this day, the ice cream is still manufactured at their Pasadena creamery, in small batches and using the highest-quality ingredients.
+My favorite flavor is the salted caramel, which is also their best-selling flavor.

 They also have other creative flavors like their Guinness ice cream, a beer-flavored ice cream that was intended to be seasonal but became a favorite and turned into a permanent flavor.
-The flavors at Carmela’s are ultra rich and have a velvety texture.
+The flavors at Carmela’s are ultra rich with a velvet-like texture.
 The waffle cones are also made daily in-house and you will notice the heavenly smell as soon as you walk in.

 Genelle, founder of All Chill, said that Carmela’s was her favorite ice cream place in LA!!

 I DMed Genelle on IG and she said: “Love Carmela.
 I had some this week. 🙂 Their flavors are simple yet interesting and delicious.”
-Genelle lives in Leimert Park, so you know the ice cream has to be bomb for her to make the trek all the way to Pasadena.
+Genelle lives in Leimert Park, so you know the ice cream has to be nothing short of exceptional for her to make the trek all the way to Pasadena.

 I took this picture in 2017.
 It makes me a little bit emotional to look back on my growth since that year, when I was just starting to discover LA and had just started my blog. :_)